 1. Fry the onion and garlic gently for 5 minutes, then add the carrots and celery and continue frying for 10 minutes until softened.

-3. Add the tomato paste and fry for a minute.
+3. Add the tomato paste and fennel, and fry for a minute.

-6. When finished, taste and adjust the seasoning with salt and pepper.
-Serve with spaghetti (or more authentically, tagliatelle), finely chopped parsley, a drizzle of extra olive oil and parmesan cheese.
+5. When finished, taste and adjust the seasoning with salt and pepper.
+Serve with spaghetti (or more authentically, tagliatelle), finely chopped parsley and parmesan cheese.

 More dishes inspired by Italy?